iauns/cpm/README.rst

   set (CPM_DIR "${CMAKE_CURRENT_BINARY_DIR}/cpm-packages" CACHE TYPE STRING)
   if (${CPM_DIR} MATCHES "${CMAKE_CURRENT_BINARY_DIR}")
-    message("NOTE: Placing CPM in the binary directory is not recommended.") endif ()
+    message("NOTE: Placing CPM in the binary directory is not recommended.") message("      Place CPM alongside the binary directory so that you don't need to") message("      recompile your modules everytime you clean your project.") message("      Use the CPM_DIR variable to set the CPM directory.") endif ()

   find_package(Git)